 Recipe: Viennese Jelly Doughnuts (Krapfen)

-500g (approx. 4 cups) sifted all-purpose flour (we used white spelt) plus some extra flour for kneading and rolling
+- 500g (approx. 4 cups) sifted all-purpose flour (typ 700 in Austria) plus some extra flour for kneading and rolling

-- Make the dough: Stir together the warm water, the warm milk and the yeast.
-Let stand for 5 minutes.
-Then add the mixture to the bowl of a stand mixer.
-Mix on low speed with a dough hook.
-Add the rest of the liquid ingredients except the lemon juice.
-Add the sugar, the lemon juice, the lemon zest, and the salt.
-Add the flour and continue to mix on low speed until everything is well combined, about 2 minutes.
+- Make the dough: In the bowl of a stand mixer stir together the warm milk and the yeast.
+Mix on low speed with a dough hook while adding the rest of the liquid ingredients except the lemon juice.
+Now add the sugar, the lemon juice, the lemon zest, and the salt.
+Add the flour and continue to knead on low speed until everything is well combined, about 5 minutes.

 - Turn the mixer to medium speed and gradually add the butter.
-Continue to mix until, after around 5 minutes, the dough pulls away from the sides of the mixing bowl.
-(If needed, you may add a bit more flour.)
-The dough is ready when it looks smooth and shiny and will begin to climb up the dough hook.
+Continue to mix until after the dough pulls away from the sides of the mixing bowl.
+The dough is ready when it looks smooth, shiny and is not sticky anmore, approximately 10 minutes later.
+It will climb up the dough hook.

-- Let the dough rise: Place the dough on a lightly floured surface and stretch and fold it over itself a couple of times until it isn’t sticky anymore.
-Put the dough into a lightly floured bowl, cover with a towel and let rise in a warm and draft-free spot for 1 hour, or until the dough has doubled in volume.
+- Let the dough rise: Place the dough on a lightly floured surface and stretch and fold it over itself a couple of times for a minute.
+Put the dough into a lightly floured bowl, cover with a towel or plate and let rise in a warm spot like the oven set to 100-110°F (~40°C) for 1 hour, or until the dough has doubled in volume.

 - Roll and cut out the dough: Place the dough back on a well-floured surface and roll it out until it is 1/2 inch (1.25 cm) thick.
 With a 2 1/2 inch round cookie cutter (or a glass) cut rounds as close as you can to minimize the scraps.
 Place the dough rounds on a parchment paper lined tray or baking sheet as you go.
 Press the scraps together and let them rest, covered, for 15 minutes.
 Then roll them out to cut more doughnuts.
 You can discard or fry the remaining dough pieces as they are.

-- Proof the dough rounds: Cover the dough rounds with a warm kitchen towel and let them rise in a warm spot until they have doubled in size and spring back when touched, about 45 minutes.
+- Proof the dough rounds: Cover the dough rounds with a warm kitchen towel and let them rise in a warm spot like the oven set to 100-110°F (~40°C) until they have doubled in size and spring back when touched, about 25 minutes.
 (At this point the dough can be refrigerated for up to 3 hours.)

 - Fry the dough rounds: Fill no more than half of a heavy-bottomed pot (cast-iron is ideal) at least 4 inch (10 cm) deep with oil.
 Over medium heat, gradually bring the oil to 340°F (170°C).
 If you do not have a sugar or frying thermometer, use an instant-read thermometer to check the temperature.
 Fry covered on the first side for about 1 minute or until golden brown.
 Turn the pieces of dough over and fry uncovered for another minute or until golden brown.
 Take care not to overcrowd the pot, as this causes the oil to cool down excessively, which will let the doughnuts absorb oil and make them greasy.
 Transfer the doughnuts to a rack to drain.